-A biopsy of the liver is a medical procedure in which a small amount of liver tissue is surgically removed so it can be tested in a laboratory.
+A liver biopsy is a medical procedure in which a small amount of liver tissue is surgically removed so it can be analyzed in a laboratory.

-While imaging tests—such as computed tomography (CT) scans and X-rays—can help identify areas of concern, they cannot differentiate between cancerous and noncancerous cells.
+While imaging tests like CT scans and X-rays can help identify areas of concern, they can’t always give an exact diagnosis or determine the best treatments options.
 For this, you need a biopsy.

-Although biopsies are typically associated with cancer, it does not mean you have cancer if your doctor orders this test.
-Biopsies also allow doctors to see if another condition, besides cancer, is causing your symptoms.
+Although biopsies are typically associated with cancer, it doesn’t mean you have cancer if your doctor orders this test.
+Biopsies also allow doctors to see if a condition other than cancer is causing your symptoms.

-According to the National Institutes of Health, a liver biopsy can be used to diagnose or monitor a number of liver disorders.
-(NIH) Some conditions that affect the liver and may require a biopsy include:
+Your doctor can use a liver biopsy to help diagnose or monitor a number of liver disorders.
+Some conditions that affect the liver and may require a biopsy include:

 - alcoholic liver disease

 - hemochromatosis (too much iron in the blood)

 - primary biliary cirrhosis (which leads to scarring on the liver)

 - primary sclerosing cholangitis (which affects the liver’s bile ducts)

 - Wilson’s disease (an inherited and degenerative liver disease caused by excess copper in the body)